MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/webinars.md

 by Stephen Cracknell, UA Medical IT and Stuart Macanliss, US Medical IT
 [Register and watch now](https://info.microsoft.com/Proven-Techniques-for-Building-Effective-Dashboards-Registration.html?Is=Website)

-Digital transformation in manufacturers: Leverage analytics to maximize profitability
+Manufacturers: Your industry is going through a digital transformation - Maintain leadership by leveraging analytics to maximize profitability
 by Jon Thompson, Blue Margin and Jim Pastor, Elgin Fastener Group
 [Register and watch now](https://info.microsoft.com/digital-transformation-in-manufacturing.html?)